-Students, faculty, and staff are educated on fire safety, building evacuation, emergency operations/situations/notifications in various ways that include distribution of fact sheets; emergency response guidelines posted in all buildings, classrooms, residence halls; presentations; drills; and table top exercises.
-The Rosemont College Emergency Operations Plan is posted on Rosemont's website.
+Students, faculty, and staff are educated on fire safety, building evacuation, and emergency plans in various ways that include distribution of fact sheets; emergency response guidelines posted in all buildings, classrooms, residence halls; presentations; drills; and tabletop exercises.
+The Rosemont College Emergency Operations Plan is posted on Rosemont's website and the Raven Safe app.